Fox (comics): Fictional character biography

 The Fox is secretly Paul Patten, a young news reporter and photographer for The Daily Globe, and a former athlete at Penn State University.
 He has a camera that attaches to his belt.
 His editor and girlfriend is named Ruth Ransom.
 Patton's main reason for becoming the Fox was to further his career.
 As a crimefighter, he is the first on the scene with his camera.
-His first mission pitted himself against the hooded Night Riders, a stand-in for the Ku Klux Klan.
+His first mission pitted him against the hooded Night Riders, a stand-in for the Ku Klux Klan.

 Whenever dangerous situations arise, Patton quickly changes into his costume, which consists of a black, skin-tight body suit, complete with pointed ears and (in some adventures) a golden fox head logo on his chest.
 Ron Goulart says, "It took Hasen a couple of issues to realize a hero's costume is a fantasy thing that doesn't have wrinkles or baggy knees."

 Although the transformations from photographer to superhero are never illustrated (artists favored a simple panel with the caption "Paul Patton becomes the Fox!"), it is assumed that the costume is worn under Paul's street clothes.